astroumd/lmtoy/examples/lmtoy_reduce.md

 how CASA's **tclean** program controls the gridding are not too different.
 The following parameters are all related and pertain to the gridding/convolution function:

-      --resolution          # should be 1.15 * lambda/ D
-      --cell                # should be 1/2 of resolution, smaller is ok, but larger is not.
+      --resolution          # should be lambda/D because the gridder assumes it, despite that the real one is 1.15 larger --cell                # should be 1/2 of resolution, smaller is ok, but larger is not.
       --otf_select          # SLR recommends 1
       --otf_a               # SLR recommends 1.1